torrassam/Fire-Diversity/README.md

 # Biodiversity in fire-vegetation model

-This repository provides the code to model plant-fire relationship in the Mediterranean and Boreal communities, as in xxx.
+This repository provides the code to model plant-fire relationship in the Mediterranean and Boreal communities, as in [DOI or reference here].

 DOI: